Wednesday 16 October 2019

 Vertical daycare centres

-Presented by Andrew Burges, Principal, Andrew Burges Architects
+Andrew Burges, Principal, Andrew Burges Architects

 Early learning and childcare design faces a number of challenges in fulfilling the current needs for service provision in denser urban contexts.
 This talk discusses the challenges and opportunities for the design of childcare facilities in tighter and transforming urban contexts, often requiring vertical solutions and integration into existing buildings to accommodate the tighter footprints and contingencies of urban sites.